 PS5 vs Xbox Series X: which console is right for you?

-Our in-depth PS5 vs Xbox Series X comparison explains the differences between the two consoles when it comes to price, specs, features and games
+Our in-depth PS5 vs Xbox Series X comparison explains the differences between the two consoles

 PS5 vs Xbox Series X: price 💰

-The PS5 and Xbox Series X are a match in terms of price – in the US, at least.
-Both consoles cost $499, but if you’re happy to ditch the disc drive, the PS5 Digital Edition is available for $399.
-However, as we pointed out in our PS5 disc vs Digital comparison, it’s cheaper to go with the standard PS5 in the long run.
-The Digital Edition is generally harder to find in stock, and you’re at the mercy of Sony’s PlayStation Store pricing.
+Both consoles cost $499 in the US, then, but if you’re happy to ditch the disc drive, the PS5 Digital Edition is available for $399 or $449 if you buy the PS5 Slim Digital Edition.
+However, as we pointed out in our PS5 Disc vs Digital comparison, it’s cheaper to go with the standard PS5 in the long run.
+The Digital Edition is generally harder to find in stock, and you’re at the mercy of Sony’s PlayStation Store pricing when it comes to games.

-Check out the best PS5 accessories and best Xbox Series X accessories 👈
+👉 Check out the best PS5 accessories and best Xbox Series X accessories

 PS5 vs Xbox Series X: specs 🔍

-The differences between the two are often negligible, with one console running a game at a higher resolution or a more stable frame rate.
+The differences between the two are often negligible, then, with one console running a game at a slightly higher resolution or a more stable frame rate.
 There’s an argument that the best-looking games of this generation so far are on PS5, but visuals aren’t everything.
 There are more Xbox Series X 120fps games, for example.

 💲Price: $499